-Kendrick School will complete the renovation of Cedars' (Music & Drama building) roof and external fabric, having secured CIF funding in the 2022/23 bidding round.
-New bids will be submitted in December 2022 to repair other roof systems.
+Kendrick School will complete the renovation of Cedars' (Music & Drama building) roof and external fabric, having secured CIF funding in the 2023/24 bidding cycle, the school will complete the replacement of fire doors in the Main School.
+Bids will be prioritised and submitted in December 2023 to address the reparation and renovation of other roof systems as identified below and to improve accessibility to teaching facilities by students with impaired mobility.